s8au/pypsa-in-prime/README.md

 #### 2. Connect with ssh
 Update 16.01.25:
-You now need to use the jump host ssh.au.dk first to connect to the cluster:
+You now need to use the jump host ssh.au.dk first to connect to the cluster.
+Further information [here](https://labbook.au.dk/pages/viewpage.action?spaceKey=COM&title=1.+Introduction):
 > ssh au123456@ssh.au.dk

  You can then connect to the cluster through the terminal, e.g.
 > ssh marta@prime.eng.au.dk